 What can be done?

 One part of the solution: educate the unaware.
 If they care, it will help.
-Talking about kittens with your friends, family, a coworker, someone standing next to you in line?
-I share my sadeness over how many kittens don’t find homes, and how so many people don’t know how young kittens get pregnant.
+Talking about kittens with your friends, family, a co-worker, or someone standing next to you in line could convince more people to take action.
+I share my sadness over how many kittens don’t find homes, and over how many people don’t know how young kittens get pregnant.
 If they are interested, I will share my local statistics — not some un-graspable vague nationwide “millions” number, but that 7,000 baby kittens (and 13,000 kittens & cats) are killed each year in Los Angeles simply because there aren’t enough homes, fosters and rescues for them all.

-The other parts: more people who fix their cats at 4 months old, more people who do not buy from pet stores or breeders that add to the numbers of kittens in the world to make a profit, and more peopole who foster, rescue and adopt kittens from our shelters and rescues.
+The other possible solutions: get more people to fix their cats at four-months-old, try to move people away from buying at pet stores or from breeders that add to the numbers of kittens in the world to make a profit, and encourage more people to foster, rescue and adopt kittens from our shelters and rescues.

 What do you think?